How to start a consulting business

-Many industry groups also host meetups, conferences, and other in-person gatherings that would give you opportunities to network with businesses that you could possibly work with in the future.
+Many industry groups also host meetups, conferences, and other in-person gatherings that give you opportunities to network with businesses that you could potentially work with in the future.

 Once you get your first few clients under your belt, you can start asking the people you’ve already helped to recommend you to other similar businesses.

-Word-of-mouth referrals are some of the best ways to keep your pipeline full of new clients since each referral comes with a personal recommendation from a happy client that the new client already knows.
+Word-of-mouth referrals are some of the best ways to keep your pipeline full of new clients.
+Each referral comes with a personal recommendation from a happy client that the new client already knows.